niklaushirt/awx-waiops/README.md

-## 5.1 Create Kubernetes Observer for the Demo Applications
+## 5.1 Create Kubernetes Observer for Event Manager

 This is basically the same as for AI Manager as we need two separate instances of the Topology Manager.